Dr Bernard Schneider, JD, LLM (Taxation), MIA, PhD

 Email: firstname.lastname@example.orgRoom Number: CCLS

-Dr Bernard Schneider is Lecturer in International Tax Law and Academic Programme Coordinator for the LLM in Tax Law at the Centre for Commercial Law Studies (CCLS).
-He is also the LLM Research Director.
+Dr Schneider is Lecturer in International and Comparative Tax Law at the Centre for Commercial Law Studies, Director of the LLM in Tax Law and LLM Research Director.
 He teaches international, US and Chinese taxation and Chinese business law.

-Dr Schneider wrote his PhD thesis at CCLS on the development of the Chinese income tax system.
-His main research interests are in international and comparative tax law, taxation as public law and the Chinese legal system.
+Dr Schneider wrote his PhD thesis on the development of the Chinese income tax system.
+His main research interests are in the areas of international and comparative tax law, tax policy and administration, the taxation of individuals, tax law as public law and the US and Chinese tax systems.

 Dr Schneider graduated from the New York University School of Law with a JD and an LLM in Taxation, and he holds an MIA from the School of International and Public Affairs at Columbia University and an Advanced Certificate in China Studies from Columbia University's East Asian Institute.
 He studied Chinese at the Mandarin Training Centre of the National Taiwan Normal University in Taipei and at Capital Normal University in Beijing.
 He is fully proficient in Mandarin Chinese and can read and write traditional and simplified characters.